learn-co-curriculum/programming-univbasics-nds-nested-arrays-addendum/README.md

 ***TRY IT OUT IN IRB***.
 We can't emphasize this behavior enough.
 Programmers, when they reach head-scratchers like this, always ask IRB to teach them.
-Your learning will not gel as well if you do not take this step.
+Your learning will not get as well if you do not take this step.
 Don't set your learning backwards!

 As we hope you discovered, we **can** add at _any_ coordinate pair.
 If the